 Students withdrawing from UMass Lowell are required to discharge all financial obligations to the university, return all university property, and file a written notification of withdrawal with The Solution Center.

 Students should meet with a financial aid advisor prior to withdrawing in order to understand the financial impacts.
 Instructions for withdrawing from the university are published in the University Academic Catalog available on the Registrar's website.

 Students earn Title IV federal financial aid by attending and participating in classes.
 The amount of Title IV aid a student has earned for the enrollment period is based on the percentage of time the student remains enrolled for that period.
-The earned percentage is calculated by dividing the numbers of days within the enrollment period by the number of days attended.
-Once a student earns 60 percent, the student is considered to have earned 100 percent of Title IV federal aid and no adjustments are required.
+The earned percentage is calculated by dividing the number of days attended by the number of days within the enrollment period.
+Once a student earns 60 percent, the student is considered to have earned 100% of Title IV federal aid and no adjustments are required.

-The last date of attendance (or withdrawal date) is determined by the date the student officially submits the withdrawal form to the university, or otherwise notifies the university of his/her intent to withdraw.
+The withdrawal date is determined by the date the student officially submits the withdrawal form to the university, or otherwise notifies the university of his/her intent to withdraw.

 The calculation of Title IV funds earned by the student has no relationship to the student's incurred institutional charges.